SevenShepherd/SevenShepherd.github.io/_posts/2024-07-24-what-is-a-cult.markdown

 - **3rd Century CE**: Gnostic ideas continue to evolve and spread.
 Mani, the founder of Manichaeism, a religion with Gnostic elements, was active in the mid-3rd century (around 216-276 CE). -->

 ### 1. Gnosticism
 - **Founded**: Gnosticism, emerging from the 1st to 3rd centuries AD, is a complex religious movement characterized by esoteric knowledge for salvation and a dualistic worldview.
 Key figures include Simon Magus (mid-1st century; Acts 8:9-24), Valentinus (active around 136-165 AD), and Basilides (active around 117-138 AD).
 The movement lacks a precise founding date and is influenced by Jewish, Christian, and Hellenistic thought.
 Thus, Gnosticism as a movement developed over a period of time, roughly from the 1st to the 3rd centuries AD, without a single founding year or individual.
 - **Notoriety**: Dualistic antinomians.
-The Apostles Jude wrote specifically about them in Jude 4 NET.
+The Apostles Jude likely wrote about them in Jude 4 NET.

 ### 2. Hyper-Grace Movement & 80's &ldquo;Free Grace&rdquo; Movement (Chaferanism)